azzaea/admixture/README.md

 *Give overview of admixture repository here.*

 *Items*:

 - Show figure from running this on the simulated data.

 - Show figure from running this on the HGDP data.

 - Pros and cons of ADMIXTURE software and this R package.

+- We have a procedure for choosing the L0-penalty strength via cross-validation, but it isn't demonstrated yet in the R scripts.

 - Tested using R version 3.2.2.

 - Authorship.

 ![Alt text](example-sim-error.gif)